braboj/tutorial-git/git_tutorial.md

 A collection of references to either child trees or blob objects.

 #### Blob objects
-Compressed files and the end of the tree structure.
+Binary large objects or BLOBS are compressed files and the end of the tree structure.

 ## Git Terms
 ___________________________________________________________________________________________________

 ### HEAD
-Current branch
+Current branch.

 ### Origin
-The link to the remote repository for pull
+The name of the link to the remote repository for pull operations.

 ### Upstream
-The link to the remote repository for push
+The name of the link to the remote repository for push operations.

-### Cherry-Picking

 ### Pull Request
-When you're ready for feedback, submit a pull request.
-Pull requests are a **feature specific to GitHub**.
-They provide a simple, web-based way to submit your work (often called “patches”) to a project.
-It's called a pull request because you're asking the project to pull changes from your fork.

-A "pull request" is you requesting the target repository to accept your changes.
-When you send a pull request, you're asking (requesting) the official repo owner to pull some changes from your own repo.
-Hence, "pull request".

-Pull Requests are the heart of collaboration on GitHub.
-When you open a pull request, you're proposing your changes and requesting that someone review and pull in your contribution and merge them into their branch.
-Pull requests show diffs, or differences, of the content from both branches.

-### Push Request
-A "push request" would be the target repository requesting you to push your changes.
+Originally a github specific term for merge requests from the side of view of the owner of the repository.
+Someone has pushed commits and want you to check them and merge them with the repository.

 ## Git Notes